Park Jung-ah

-Park Jung-ah (Korean: 박정아; also spelled as Park Jeong-ah, Park JungA; February 24, 1981) is a South Korean entertainer.
+Park Jung-ah (Korean: 박정아; also spelled as Park Jeong-ah, Park JungA; February 24, 1981) is a South Korean singer, actress, entertainer, and radio DJ.

 Career

-2000-present: Career beginnings, breakthrough success and Jewelry
+2000–2014: Career beginnings, breakthrough success and Jewelry

 Park graduated from Dongduk Women's University with a bachelor's degree in Applied Musicology and is also able to play the piano.

 First debuting as a member of the girl group Jewelry in 2001, she became the group leader.
 In 2003, she debuted as an actress and has since appeared in a handful of movies and dramas.

 Since Jewelry went on hiatus, Park took the opportunity to debut as a solo singer.
 Her first solo album Yeah was released in the fall of 2006, showing an edgier side that Jewelry single "Superstar" hinted at.
 The title song Produced and Co-Written by Hit American Producers Ian (iRok) Scott and Mark (MJ) Jackson A.K.A.
 MJ&iRoK was her first single, and it allowed Park to become more of a rock singer.
 The album also featured production from #1 Billboard Producer, Eddie Galan of Mach 1 Music.
 To move away from the manufactured pop image she developed in Jewelry, she has performed this single live at every performance, and it has subsequently made the song a strong chart hit.

 From November 2006 to 2009, she had been hosting her own radio show, On a Starry Night.

 In 2013, Jung-ah left Star Empire and entered a new contract with WM Company.
 Their new partnership was announced on May 10, 2013.

+2014–present: Solo activities and acting

 In June 2014, Park released Because of You which is part of South Korean drama Doctor Stranger's OST.

 On December 15, 2015 Jellyfish Entertainment released their Jelly Christmas 2015 – 4랑 single album featuring the song, "Love In The Air" (Korean: 사랑난로).
 The announced participating the Jellyfish artists were Park Jung-ah, Seo In-guk, VIXX, and former K-pop Star 4 contestant Park Yoon-ha.
 The single placed at 14 on the digital Gaon Chart.